bindusys/bindu-pi/README.md

-For more "fab commands" exec `fab -l`
+For more "fab commands" run `fab -l`

 ### 4: Setup ssh